sokil/DockerDevelopmentEnvironment/README.md

 Entry point to work with container is `run.sh` which wraps `docker-compose` and pass some configuration together, allowing single place of configuration in `.env` file.

+You say "Yey, but we already have http://laradock.io/".
+And my answer is: yes, i know.
+Already know... ;)

 ## Create project

 To create new project just clone this repository anywhere, and place you code to `./src` directory.